jsbots/AutoFish/README.md

 The bot doesn't work in the background and requires the window of the game to be opened all the time, to get around this you can use a **virtual machine** (like [VirtualBox](https://www.virtualbox.org/)) with installed World of Warcraft and launch AutoFish there. *(tested)*

-The bot usually catches 500 🐠 per hour and misses <1% of a total number.
+In a fast mode (with **Like a human** and all the other random values turned off) the bot usually catches 500 🐠 per hour and misses <1% of a total number.

 ## Servers tests :video_game: